LucasVanHaaren/orbelican/README.md

 > This plugin loads all the data files found in the project's data/ directory, and makes them accessible [...]

-First, fetch theme's sample data with the following command:
+First, fetch sample data from the theme with the following command:

 ```bash
 pelican-data-files --fetch orbelican